cassiomolin/jersey-websockets-undertow/README.md

 In this example, a message created from the REST API is broadcasted to all WebSocket clients.
 [CDI events][] are used to send data from the REST API to the WebSocket endpoint.

-## Building and running this application?
+## Building and running this application

 Follow these steps to build and run this application: